FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Related Work

-There are two assumptions in CL setups which we remove in \litw.
+There are two assumptions in existing CL evaluations which we remove in \litw.
 The first assumption is that data will be received in large batches with ample data for every class in the task.
-This assumption circumvents a fundamental challenge of sequential data which is learning new classes from only a few examples.
+This circumvents a fundamental challenge of sequential data which is learning new classes from only a few examples.
 Consider the common scenario in which a learner encounters an instance from a novel class.
-The system must determine that it belongs to a new class with no previous examples (zero-shot learning).
+The system must determine that it belongs to a new class with no previous examples (zero-shot learning and out-of-distribution detection).
 The next time an instance from the category appears, the system must be capable of one-shot learning, and so forth.
-In other words, few-shot learning is a natural consequence of learning from sequential data.
+In other words, few-shot learning is an emergent requirement of learning from sequential data.
 The second assumption is that the training and testing phases will be delineated to the system.
 Deciding when to train and which data to train on is an intrinsic challenge of learning continuously.

-Some continual learning formulations include a memory cache which models can store images, typically between 0 - 1000, from previous tasks.
-We argue that setting a specific memory size, particularly this small, is prone to methods overfitting.
-Researchers should account for memory, but the framework does not explicitly restrict memory during streaming.
-Note that for a fair comparison of CL methods we use no memory caching for the Nearest Class Mean (NCM) baseline and complete caching for CL methods.
+Some CL evaluations include a memory cache to store images, typically between 0 - 1000 examples from previous tasks.
+We argue that setting a specific memory constraint, particularly this small, is too constraining.
+Methods should account for memory, but the \fluid framework does not explicitly restrict memory during streaming.
+Note that all methods use memory caching during the sequential phase except for the Nearest Class Mean (NCM) baseline.

-Lastly, data stream classification~\citep{gomes2019machine, wankhadedata, stefanowski2017stream} made some strides towards handling streaming data by identifying the challenges and proposing new metrics.
-Through \litw we also provide the infrastructure to evaluate the models for data stream classification.
+Data stream classification~\citep{gomes2019machine,wankhadedata,stefanowski2017stream,bifet2010moa} has worked on the problem of learning from sequential data.
+This line of work primarily focuses on traditional classification and not image recognition.
+At a high level \fluid has similar goals as data stream classification. \fluid differs in its implementation while integrating the preexisting fields of few-shot, transfer, representation, and continual learning.

+Most closely related to \fluid is the OSAKA benchmark \citep{caccia2020online}. \citet{caccia2020online} propose a more general scenario which unifies meta-learning, meta-continual learning, and continual-meta learning and addresses limitations of the previous evaluations. \fluid builds upon this direction of research with a few key differences.
+First, \fluid accounts for compute consumed throughout training, which is important metric to consider when flexible training phases are allowed.
+Second, \fluid samples from a long-tail distribution and evaluates accuracy with respect to class frequency (head and tail class accuracy).
+This allows us to study the trade-off between meta-learning methods which excel in the few-shot regime and methods which are better with large-scale data.
+Last, we conduct the experiments at the ImageNet scale.
+We find that the larger-scale setting leads to new empirical findings such as meta-training not scaling to larger networks and more data.